 Over 1,400 people groups are still waiting to hear and read the full gospel in the language they understand best.
 Nearly 400 of these languages now have some Scripture but less than a complete New Testament.
 Scholars estimate that another 600 or more languages still need Bible translation efforts to begin.
 Most of these people groups live in remote, off-the-grid locations.

-We serve our translation partners there with a single vision: to bring the number of language groups without the gospel to zero.
-Through our Africa Initiative, we are working to provide timely, high-impact, and sustainable solutions to overcome the geographical and logistical barriers that hinder Bible translation—for the glory of God and the good of his creation.
+We serve our translation partners in Africa with a single vision: to bring the number of language groups without the gospel to zero.
+We’re working to provide timely, high-impact, and sustainable solutions to overcome the geographical and logistical barriers that hinder Bible translation—for the glory of God and the good of his creation.

 Communications technology can address some of those barriers, but communications systems and networks are also typically non-existent, slow, and/or unreliable.
 And they often require electricity where no power grid exists.